21-ways/21-ways.github.io/README.md

 ## What I've Learned from Falling Down the Bitcoin Rabbit Hole

-A collection of lessons learned from falling down the Bitcoin rabbit hole.
+A collection of ways learned from falling down the Bitcoin rabbit hole.

 Visit [21-ways.com](https://21-ways.com/) to view a live version of this site.

 ## Print Version

-You can find the LaTeX files of the print version in the [21lessons-book](https://github.com/21-lessons/21lessons-book) repository.
+You can find the LaTeX files of the print version in the [21ways-book](https://github.com/21-ways/21ways-book) repository.

 ## License